We are excited to work with you and we hope that you find these resources helpful!

 Test scores.
 At Lawrence, these are optional.
 The best advice you can give to any student who asks if they should submit their test scores is to figure out whether or not the student feels like that scores represents his or her abilities.
 Is the student happy with the score?
 If yes, submit, and if no, don't submit.
 Also important to consider is, of course, the middle 50% test score on campus.

 The interview is one of the most effective ways for us to determine if any student would make a good Lawrentian.
+Interviews are not required but recommended for all applicants.
 Interviews with Lawrence University admission counselors tend to be different than interviews at many other colleges and universities.
 It's very much a two-way street, a chance for counselors to get to know students and an opportunity for students to understand life at Lawrence.
+Click here for a student request an interview.

-Lawrence is a university not because we offer graduate classes but because we have two degree-granting bodies under one roof: a college of arts and sciences; and a conservatory of music.
-Between the two, we offer three degrees, a Bachelor of Arts (B.A.) and a Bachelor of Music (B.Mus.), as well as a combined 5-year B.A./B.Mus.
+Lawrence is a university not because we offer graduate classes but because we have two degree-granting bodies under one roof: a college of arts and sciences and a conservatory of music.
+Between the two, we offer four degrees, a Bachelor of Arts (B.A.), a Bachelor of Music (B.Mus.), a Bachelor of Musical Arts (B.M.A., new as of Fall 2019), and a combined 5-year B.A./B.Mus.
 Understanding how these work can be challenging but hopefully this information will help you better explain it to the students with which you'll be working.

-To begin, there are four primary paths students interested in music can take.
-Click around to learn more.
+To begin, there are four primary paths students interested in majoring in music can take.
+Click on the links below to learn more.

-Students pursuing their B.Mus will spend 2/3 of their time in the Conservatory and 1/3 of their time in the College.
+Students pursuing the B.Mus will spend 2/3 of their time in the Conservatory and 1/3 of their time in the College.

-Students pursuing their B.A. in Music will spend 1/3 of their time in the Conservatory and 2/3 of their time in the College.
+Students pursuing the B.A. in Music will spend 1/3 of their time in the Conservatory and 2/3 of their time in the College.

 Students pursuing both a B.Mus and B.A. will spend 1/2 of their time in the Conservatory and 1/2 of their time in the College (and yes, their financial aid will carry over into their fifth year!)